AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

     \caption{Both tilings where each tile has only external reflections, i.e., there is only 1 single blockchain per tile.}
     \label{fig:tiled-3-simplexes}
 \end{figure}

+This method has some decisive criticisms.

+First, the confirmation rate is much slower -- both intra-tile and inter-tile.
+Inter-tile confirmations (which are important for e.g., cross-tile SPV transactions) occur with frequency $B_f \cdot N_1$, i.e., the frequency is proportional to the number of simplex-chains in each tile.
+This means that single-chain tilings have the theoretically *worst case* confirmation rate compared to tilings of larger simplexes.

+Second, because the inter-tile confirmation rate is *worst case*, the window for attack (via the private creation of chain-segments) is correspondingly longer.
+That is, the window for attack is also *worst case* for a chosen block frequency.